maboa/MDN/adaptive-and-live-streaming-setup.md

 The good news is that once we have encoded our media in the appropriate format we pretty good to go.
 For adaptive streaming over HTTP no special serverside components are required.

+Both MPEG-DASH and HLS use a playlist format to structure the component piece of media that make the possible streams.
+Various bitrate streams are broken into segments and placed in appropriate server folders - we provide the media players with a link to lookup files or playlists which specify the name and location of these stream folders.

 MPEG-DASH Encoding
 ------------------
+
 One useful piece of software for encoding to MPEG-DASH is [Dash Encoder](https://github.com/slederer/DASHEncoder)

 > *Note 1* You will need to be comfortable with make files and installing dependencies to get it up and running.